Keerthanm18/apb-spi-master/README.md

                           SCLK
 ```

-The generated `SCLK` is used by the SPI control and shifting logic to establish the serial transfer timing.
+The generated `SCLK` is used by the SPI control and shifting logic to establish serial transfer timing.

 ---

-# 🔄 SPI Serial Datapath
+## 🔄 SPI Serial Datapath

 The `spi_shifter.v` module implements the SPI transmit and receive datapath.

-## Transmit
+### Transmit

 ```text
 APB PWDATA